MihaiAC/learning-react/sundaes-on-demand/Readme.md

 # Sundaes-on-demand

-A project created to practice React, Typescript, and testing with Vitest.
+An ice-cream flavoured app focused on learning to test with Vitest and getting some more React+TS and Tailwind practice.
+Had this [course](https://www.udemy.com/course/react-testing-library/) as a starting point.

-## Changes from the Course Version
+## Changes from the course

 - Switched from JavaScript to TypeScript.
 - Replaced React Bootstrap components with custom-built ones.